armijnhemel/binaryanalysis-ng/README.md

 # binaryanalysis-ng
 Binary Analysis Next Generation (BANG)

 BANG is a framework for unpacking files (like firmware) recursively and running checks on the unpacked files.
-Its intended use is to able to find out the provenance of the unpacked files and classify/label files, making them available for further analysis.
+Its intended use is to be able to find out the provenance of the unpacked files and classify/label files, making them available for further analysis.

 ## Requirements: